 Other toys don’t have to come anywhere near your genitals to ease your pain.
 As a writer, my neck and shoulders are always tense and hurting, but the Pure Wand has my back.
 Literally!
 It’s curve is perfect for reaching over my shoulders and working out the knots without straining the sore spots.
 The weight and head shape of the Pure Wand are so ideal for this you’d think it was the intended purpose.

 Beyond massage, sexual wellness products that aren’t quite “toys” can also have physical benefits.
 A Liberator wedge can ease tension in the neck when going down on a vulva, or make certain positions more accessible to someone with mobility issues.
 Kegel weights can be used to work toward more intense orgasms, to prepare for childbirth, or to help recover from surgery.
 Smooth insertables with tapered tips can be used as vaginal dilators.
-Items like these are why I tend to favor the term “pleasure products” over “sex toys.”
+Items like these are why I favor the term “pleasure products” over “sex toys.”
 They’re often so much more than mere playthings.

 Like I mentioned earlier, sex and orgasms are extremely effective mood-boosters, which means they can work wonders on your emotional state.
 This is the case with or without sex toys, but using them can help meet specific needs.
 Maybe partnered sex is inaccessible to you for a prolonged period of time because of a traumatic event, or a chronic pain flare-up.
-Toys can break up the monotony of using just your hands to get the job done, or they can recreate sensations that are hard to achieve solo, like firm and consistent g-spot stimulation.
-Despite abstaining from partnered sex for years after being assaulted, having easy access to world-class sex toys through work meant that almost all of my varied sexual needs were met anyway, and then some.
+Toys can break up the monotony of using just your hands to get the job done, or they can recreate sensations that are hard to achieve otherwise, like firm and consistent g-spot stimulation.
+Despite abstaining from partnered sex for years after being assaulted, having easy access to world-class sex toys through my work meant that many of my varied sexual needs were met anyway, and then some.

 Pleasure products crafted from natural materials have positive a impact on the body’s electromagnetic field and energy centers, especially when combined with sexual energy and the power of intention.
 This makes them quite effective at clearing spiritual and emotional blocks, as I’ve experienced firsthand.
 Working with crystal pleasure products over time can help to restore faith and trust in your body, and in your ability to heal, grow, and thrive as a person.
 This was one of the first healthy coping mechanisms I ever developed, and it remains an essential part of my self-care practice.